An ocean full of deserts

 To evaluate ocean habitat from space, scientists first have to understand it close up.
 The mixing of different layers of water is one reason that high productivity areas exist in the world’s oceans.
 One of the signatures of global warming is rising ocean temperatures.
 As the surface layer of the ocean warms, the water becomes less dense and stays on top rather than mixing down to allow cooler, nutrient-rich water to well up.
 Over time, areas with less mixing show reduced productivity, less phytoplankton, and so less chlorophyll.
 Polovina said, “Regions that have the lowest level of chlorophyll are akin to biological deserts; there’s less energy propagating up through the food web.”

-The team also used sea surface temperature data from the Advanced Very High Resolution Radiometer (AVHRR), available at the NASA Physical Oceanography Data Center (PO.DAAC).
+The team also used sea surface temperature data from the Advanced Very High Resolution Radiometer (AVHRR), available at NASA's Physical Oceanography DAAC (PO.DAAC).
 While many factors can reduce ecosystem productivity—overfishing, for example, or El Niño, a cyclic condition characterized by higher-than-normal sea surface temperatures—global warming is expected to herald particularly large reductions in productivity.
 Studies predict that if global warming intensifies, areas with decreasing chlorophyll will match up with areas of increasing sea surface temperature.

 Polovina said, “With chlorophyll and temperature data, we could begin to find out what was happening to global ocean productivity.”